kalkadam404/RestaurantReservationApp/README.md

 Open a pull request and describe your changes.

+📜 License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+🔮 Future Enhancements

 Mobile App Development: Native apps for iOS and Android.

 Payment Integration: Secure payment options for pre-paid reservations.